A home funeral ritual is not a new concept – generations before us cared for their dead at home.

 Tracy Mangold is an herbalist and educator who provides wellness consultations and teaches varied classes and workshops, including classes on home funerals, herbs for grief, wellness and more.
 She joined the Threshold Care Circle network in 2012 and now serves on the board.
 Her calling to the group came by way of a desire to bring the funeral parlor back into our homes, allowing death into our lives and cultures, shifting perceptions and connections to ourselves, one another and our world.
 She is honored to support families wanting home funerals in their final act of physical caring for their loved ones.
 The Music for Healing and Transition Program has opened a path for Tracyto offer the gift of therapeutic music to patients in times of illness, injury, stress and transition as a Certified Music Practitioner.

 Susan Nesbit is a hospice volunteer and a founding member of the Threshold Care Circle.
 Susan was a Massage Therapist for over 20 years, before becoming the Development Director at Youth Initiative High School.
 She is interested in bringing death “out of the closet” and in empowering people to care for their loved ones at the time of death.
-She is also working on her certification as a Death Doula through the Sacred Dying Institute, with the intention of helping individuals and families at the time of death.
+Susan received her Sacred Passage Doula certificate from the Sacred Dying Institute in June 2019, and hopes to help individuals and families throughout the death process.

 Kelly Whited-Ford is a home funeral and green burial educator who joined the TCC board in 2011 after having the profound privilege of caring for a friend through her journey into death.
 Kelly is interested in bringing back our forgotten, but the natural tradition of caring for our dead at home and enjoys developing opportunities in which people can gain the skills and knowledge needed to be confident in providing this life-affirming service for their loved ones.
 She believes home funerals and green burials are the most environmentally responsible and financially friendly options available to us and hopes to establish a Conservation or Green Cemetery in the Driftless region.
 If you are interested in joining the Green Cemetery group please contact Kelly through the “Contact” page.